 Another argument in favour of paying more interest to autobiographies and memoirs in the history of science is that the voices of scientists, their first-person opinion about themselves and their colleagues, and the events they have experienced along their careers, are in themselves interesting aspects of the past.
 Scientific objects, theories, concepts and practices, social relations, institutions, and so forth are ordinary elements of the subject matter of history of science, but so are individual scientists and their personal opinions about themselves, their life trajectories and more or less idiosyncratic views of the world around them.
-Why should the views, opinions, self-understanding, and memories of individual scientists not be an integral part of the subject matter of history of science?
+Why should the views, opinions, selfunderstanding, and memories of individual scientists not be an integral part of the subject matter of history of science?
 Even if these views, opinions and memories can be unreliable sources for a more detached history of scientific institutions and practices etc., they are still part of the reality of the past.
-Thus scientific autobiographies and memoires are part and parcel of the history of science.
+Thus scientific autobiographies and memoirs are part and parcel of the history of science.

 But biography, autobiography and memoirs are more than an ancillae historiae.
-I think the distinction already made by Plutarch and other classical authors between $\beta io\varsigma$ and $i\sigma\tau o\rho i\alpha$ as two distinct ways of writing about the past (Momigliano, 1971) is still valid (Söderqvist 2007b).
-History ($i\sigma\tau o\rho i\alpha$) originally meant 'an inquiry', but in the course of time such inquiries became restricted to historical studies of nations, classes, economic institutions, political movements, social interactions, cultural phenomena, etc., while $\beta io\varsigma$ meant 'a life' in the sense of 'an individual life course' (cf. above).
-The classical distinction between $\beta io\varsigma$ and iστορία remains instructive for today's discussions about the uses of scientific biography.
-Even though most historians of science today think of scientific auto/biography as a handmaid of history, writings about the lives of scientists have other, and more independent, roles to play (Söderqvist 2006, Nye 2006).
+I think the distinction already made by Plutarch and other classical authors between $\beta(oc)$ and $i\sigma\tau \circ \alpha(oc)$ as two distinct ways of writing about the past (Momigliano 1971) is valid (Size qvist 2007b).
+History ( $i\sigma\tau \circ \alpha(oc)$ ) originally meant 'an inquiry', but in the course of time such inquiries became varietied to historical studies of nations, classes, economic institutions, political movements, social interactions, cultural phenomena, etc., while $\beta(oc)$ meant 'a life' in the sense of 'an individual life course' (cf. above).
+The classical distinction between $\beta(oc)$ and $i\sigma\tau \circ \alpha(oc)$ remains instructive for today's discussions about the uses of scientific auto/biography as a handmaid of history, writings about the lives of scientific auto/biography as a handmaid of history, writings about the lives of scientists have other, and more independent, roles to play (Söderqvist 2006; Nye 2006).
 In the following, I extend my earlier typological analysis (Söderqvist 2011) of ideal-typical subgenres of scientific biography to include autobiographies and memoirs.

-Auto/biography as case-study of scientific work
+Auto/Biography as Case-Study of Scientific Work

 Biography has been a preferred format for understanding the origin and construction of experimental findings, concepts, theories, and innovations.
 The idea is that scientific results should be understood, not primarily with reference to social, political or cultural circumstances, but with reference to individuals, their mental states and actions, such as motivations, ambitions, ideas, feelings, personality traits and personal experiences.
 One of the major motivations for writing about the life and work of individual scientists has actually been to understand science as a primarily individual achievement.
 This is not something particular to the historiography of science, but a methodology which historians of science share with literary historians, art historians, historians of music, and other historians of cultural artefacts.
-One of the most impressive examples is Frederick Holmes' fine-grained account in two volumes of how biochemist Hans Krebs came to the understanding of the citric acid cycle in the 1930s: relying on his subject's daily laboratory notebooks and many hours of interviews, Holmes follows the interaction between daily bench-work and biochemical ideas (Holmes 1991, Holmes 1993); this is 'science-in-the making' in painstaking detail.
+One of the most impressive examples is Frederick Holmes' fine-grained account in two volumes of how biochemist Hans Krebs came to the understanding of the citric acid cycle in the 1930s: relying on his subject's daily laboratory notebooks and many hours of interviews, Holmes follows the interaction between daily bench-work and biochemical ideas (Holmes 1991, 1993); this is 'science-in-the making' in painstaking detail.